1-Day Lisbon Itinerary [2025]

 We’ve got you covered on the most amazing things to do during 1 day in Lisbon- let’s dive in!

 Begin your day in the neighborhood of Belem.
-I recommend beginning here because it is the furthest from all of the other attractions in Lisbon!
+I recommend beginning here because it is the farthest from all of the other attractions in Lisbon!

 After finishing your two stops here, you can zip right back into the center of town for the rest of your day.